 Digital whiteboarding equipment

-One of the most common questions we have received from faculty as they transition to virtual course delivery is, “How do I replicate the Chalkboard/Whiteboard experience?”
-Whether your need is for writing math formulas, foreign language characters, or you need to be able to write notes for your class, this equipment can help to replicate that whiteboard experience using digital technology.
+One of the most common questions we have received from faculty as they transition to virtual course delivery is, “How do I replicate the chalkboard/whiteboard experience?”
+Whether your need is for writing math formulas, foreign language characters, or you just need to be able to write notes for your class, this equipment can help to replicate that whiteboard experience using digital technology.

-The following equipment is available to borrow:
+To meet digital whiteboarding needs, the following equipment is available to borrow: